General Provisions for State Administration.

 (5) The person serving as president of the North Carolina Comprehensive Community College Student Government Association shall be an ex officio member of the State Board.
 If the president of the Association is unable for any reason to serve as the student member of the State Board, then pursuant to the constitution of the Association, the vice-president of the Association shall serve as the student member of the State Board.
 Any person serving as the student member of the State Board must be a student in good standing at a North Carolina community college.
 The student member of the State Board shall have all the rights and privileges of membership, except that the student member shall not have a vote.

-(b1) Upon receipt of a referral from the State Ethics Commission in accordance with G.S.
-138A-12(k) concerning a member of the State Board of Community Colleges, the principal clerk of the house of the General Assembly receiving the referral shall immediately refer the matter to the appropriate education committee of that house.
+(b1) Upon receipt of a referral from the Bipartisan State Board of Elections and Ethics Enforcement in accordance with G.S.
+163A-156(m) concerning a member of the State Board of Community Colleges, the principal clerk of the house of the General Assembly receiving the referral shall immediately refer the matter to the appropriate education committee of that house.
 That committee may recommend to that house a resolution providing for the removal of the Board member.
 If the committee's proposed resolution is adopted by a majority of the members present and voting of that house, the public servant shall be removed and the seat previously held by that Board member becomes vacant.

 (c) No person may be appointed or elected to more than two consecutive terms of six years on the State Board.